 The COVID-19 pandemic has turned the world upside down for nearly everyone.
 Nurse recruiters and the business of recruitment marketing are no exception.

-“This has been a very challenging year for nurse recruiters,” Conor O’Shea, Manager of Business Development for Nurse.com Advertising Solutions, said about how the pandemic has affected recruitment marketing in 2020.
+“This has been a very challenging year for nurse recruiters,” Conor O’Shea, Manager of Business Development for Nurse.com Advertising Solutions, said about how the pandemic has affected recruitment marketing since it began.

 One obstacle that affected many organizations was the cancelling of elective procedures.
 “This resulted in furloughs for many RNs, some of whom moved on to other organizations,” he said.